 “This programme is a big shortcut to my life”

-I come from Baghdad, Iraq.
+I come from Iraq.
 I came to Finland because I heard good things about the education system.
 I wanted to go to university here and study.
 But when I arrived, I was in a centre for five months while my papers were processed.
-I was also dealing with the culture shock of the weather.
-I just sat there looking at the four walls of my room.

 That’s when Integrify came to our centre to present their programme.
 About 25 of us applied.
 I think my command of English helped me.
-I’ve loved English since I was eight years old and I took intensive classes at the British Council in Iraq.
 When I was accepted into the programme, I knew my luck was starting to change.

 The programme started on April 1.
 We relocated to the capital from our asylum centres and the founders set up a nice apartment for us in the centre of Helsinki [Editor’s note: The programme provides housing and the training for free.
 The asylum seekers are given a stipend of 316 euros a month from the Finnish government].
 In the reception centre, you don’t meet Finnish people.
 Now, we are in a big city and you can just meet people in the streets.
 We’re working in a building with other companies and we are able to talk to them and see how they work.
 We’ve been able to visit Helsinki and participate in Finnish cultural events.